jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * Integer representations are those that consist of integer values

-* The crossovers used for binary representations are typically used for integer representations
+* The crossovers used for binary representations are typically also used for integer representations

 Single Point Mutation